Akirakato1/CS640_Project/README.md

 the result is in result/result_100.csv.

-The result of all images in /profile pics will be updated by the noon of Nov.13 2021.
+The result of all images in /profile pics has been updated in result/result_all.csv.

 ####Problem: